Patny: History

-There was a famous landmark called as Patny Motors.
+The place is named after a car showroom Patny Motors.
+The showroom which was established in 1927 by Mr. M. R. Patny later became a famous landmark.
 The historic Mehboob College is also located in Patny Circle.
 Initially founded in 1862 by Mr. Somasundaram Mudaliar as a public school for primary education, a first in those days.
 This was also where Swami Vivekananda addressed a large gathering in 1893 before he left for Chicago.
 This college building is declared as a heritage building by HUDA.

 Commercial area

 The area is a major commercial and shopping area with many clothing stores.
 Clothing shops in Patny are particularly popular for sarees.
 The restaurant like Taj Mahal is noted here.
 Recent additions include Hotel Taj Tristar, Taj Belsons and Grand Minerva.
 The Secunderabad Telephone Exchange and the General Post Office are located here.
 Manju cinema and Cache Furniture Mall are situated right next to the Taj Mahal hotel.